upyesp/upyesp.org/content/posts/makrdown-diagrams-plantuml/index.md

 The [CommonMark](https://commonmark.org/) specification of Markdown does not include PlantUML within it's scope.
 So PlantUML is an extension to the standard.
 This means that you are likely to have to install add-on extensions to your Markdown tools.

-If your are using VSCode to author Markdown documents, extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) is a great place to start.
-This extension converts Markdown files to .pdf and .html formats and supports embedded PlantUML, as well as Mermaid and KaTeX.
+If your are using VSCode to edit and create Markdown documents, extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) is a great place to start.
+This extension converts Markdown files to .pdf and .html formats and supports embedded PlantUML, as well as Mermaid and LaTeX.

-Simply wrap your PlantUML code to begin with ```@startuml``` and end with ```@enduml```, like this:
+To add a diagram to a Markdown document, simply wrap the PlantUML code to begin with ```@startuml``` and end with ```@enduml```, like this:

 ```Text
 @startuml